 Blintzes, if you’re unfamiliar with them, are basically filled crepes.
-They’re eastern European in origin (blintz is the yiddish name for them).
+They’re eastern European in origin (“blintz” is Yiddish).
 They’re usually filled with a lightly sweetened combination of farmer’s cheese, cottage cheese or ricotta, paired with a fruit topping.
 Here we’ve doubled up the fruit – mixing a little of the blueberry preserves in the blintz filling itself, and then also using it as a base of a delicious sauce.

 So for this recipe we wanted to use blueberries, which we both love and just happen to be in peak season right around Mother’s Day.
-As soon as we tasted the Wild Blueberry Preserves, we knew it would make a delicious warm sauce to spoon over the blintzes.
-And it could not be easier, we just heated the preserves up with a few fresh blueberries, letting the blueberries warm up and soften a bit, then we added a little lemon juice and zest, and boom, heavenly blueberry syrup.
+Making a delicious warm sauce to spoon over the blintzes could not be easier: heat up jarred blueberry preserves with a few fresh blueberries, letting the fruit warm up and soften a bit, then add a little lemon juice and zest, and boom, heavenly blueberry syrup.
 Not for nothing, this syrup would be killer on pancakes or waffles, drizzled over vanilla ice cream, or even in a cocktail.
-Oh man, that is so happening this summer.
+(Oh man, that is so happening this summer.)

 Alright, let’s talk about the crepes.
 If you’re at all intimidated, don’t be.
 They’re way easier than you might think.
 You mix together (preferably use a blender) all the crepe ingredients, just until the mixture is free of lumps, and then leave it to sit in the refrigerator for at least an hour.
 (This step makes the finished crepes more tender.)